Mary Martin (missionary): Service in Africa

 In April of that same year, Martin left Ireland for Nigeria, with Ryan, who had left her studies.
 They set sail for Africa from Liverpool on 25 May on the S.S.
 Elmina, a ship of the African Steamship Company.
 They arrived in the port of Calabar on 14 June.
 They arrived prepared to provide medical care, only to learn that they were expected to run a school which had been staffed by French Religious Sisters until two years prior.
 To give the parents and children of the school a sense of continuity, the two women were addressed as "Sisters" by the priests and treated as if they were already members of an established religious institute.

-By October, Ryan had contracted malaria and developed a heart condition, which required her return to Ireland.
-Forced to fill in as Acting Headmistress, Martin determined to confer directly with the bishop in his headquarters at Onitsha, a journey of 100 miles (160 kilometers), for which she brought along three of the oldest girls at the school.
+By October, Ryan had contracted malaria and developed a heart condition, which required her to return to Ireland.
+Forced to fill in as Acting Headmistress, Martin determined to confer directly with the bishop in his headquarters at Onitsha, a journey of 100 miles (160 kilometres), for which she brought along three of the oldest girls at the school.
 Meeting with the bishop, Martin was advised that caution was needed in providing medical care to the people of her mission, so as not to provoke objections by other missionaries in the region.
 Further, before leaving Ireland, the bishop had organized a support group of Catholic mothers to provide assistance to the missions, of which Martin's own mother had become the president.
 They agreed that a religious congregation was needed to meet the needs of the mission.
 Upon her return to Calabar, Martin made a 30-day retreat.

-In April 1922 the bishop traveled there and held two weeks of consultations with Martin, Roynane and another missioner, during which the Rule and Constitutions of a new congregation were hammered out, with the understanding that Martin would be the foundress.
+In April 1922, the bishop travelled there and held two weeks of consultations with Martin, Roynane and another missioner, during which the Rule and Constitutions of a new congregation were hammered out, with the understanding that Martin would be the foundress.
 Martin was not to see the bishop again for two years.
 During this time she learned that the bishop was working to establish the new congregation in Ireland, a direction she felt would focus the congregation on teaching rather than the medical care to which she felt called.
 An Irish Sister of Charity, Sister Magdalen Walker, was released from her congregation to help in this new work.
 She arrived in Calabar in October 1923.
 The following January Martin was directed by the bishop to return to Ireland to make a canonical novitiate.
 In March she joined Agnes Ryan, another volunteer at the mission, Elizabeth Ryan, and an American candidate, Veronica Hasson, as they started their time of postulancy, prior to admission to the novitiate year.
-After 18 months, however, upon completion of the novitiate year she left the community, as the training provided by the Dominican Sisters providing their formation had not been oriented toward medical care.
+After 18 months, however, upon completion of the novitiate year, she left the community as the training provided by the Dominican Sisters providing their formation had not been oriented toward medical care.